A Man of Many Wives

-For the six wife, Catherine Parr, the words catch the ring represent Catherine.
-In many articles and books, though not all, on the Tudors, the Katherines of Aragon and Howard begin with a 'K' whilst the first letter of Catherine Parr's first name begins with a 'C' and that is how I've been spelling their names all this while.
-My initial intention was that the 'c' in catch the ring would distinguished Catherine Parr from the other two Katherines, but for those who do not conform to this rule concerning the spelling it does not matter as after naming Katherine of Aragon and Katherine Howard, Catherine Parr is the only Catherine left.
+For the sixth wife, Catherine Parr, the words catch the ring represent Catherine.
+In many articles and books, though not all, on the Tudors, the Katherines of Aragon and Howard begins with a 'K' whilst the first letter of Catherine Parr's first name begins with a 'C' and that is how I've been spelling their names all this while.
+My initial intention was that the 'c' in catch the ring would distinguish Catherine Parr from the other two Katherines, but for those who do not conform to this rule concerning the spelling, it does not matter as after naming Katherine of Aragon and Katherine Howard, Catherine Parr is the only Catherine left.

 The context of this mnemonic aptly reflects on Anne Boleyn as she was the one who wanted the ring so badly among the six wives and was devious in procuring it by telling Henry 'the crown or no love'.